duomei98/chemical-hazards/README.md

 Since the cost of false negatives (failing to report a hazard) is high, our target metric was recall.
 Across all 9 labels, explosive, oxidizer, and irritant had the highest recall, of around 94%, with flammable and pressurized performing decently well at around 70-80%.
 We had the most robust data for irritants, and our model appeared to train well on our augmented SMILES strings in the clases explosive, oxidizer, and pressurized.
 However, the recall for corrosive, toxic, health hazard, and environmental hazard were all below 50%.

-For health and environmental hazards, these results are reasonable.
-It should be rather difficult to predict health / environmental hazards as this information is not explicitly stored in the chemical itself but rather in the interactions between the chemical and other biomolecules.
-However, we are not sure why corrosive and toxic compounds performed poorly, since we had a decently robust set of training data for these classes.
+For toxic, health, and environmental hazards, these results are reasonable.
+It should be rather difficult to predict health / environmental hazards as this information is not explicitly stored in the chemical itself but rather in the interactions between the chemical and other biomolecules it may interact with.
+However, we are not sure why corrosive compounds performed poorly, since we had a decently robust set of training data for these classes, and it should be fairly evident in the bonds of the molecule.

 In conclusion, our model predicts 5 out of the 9 classes well but is far from perfect.
 We should've validated our data further using cross validation.
 Another improvement might be to build one model per hazard, which might lead to better performance by allowing each model to specialize in detecting specific hazards.
 Finally, further data augmentation and hyperparameter tuning could improve the recall for the poorly performing classes.